zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/water_x10.svg" caption="*Figure N: Linear plot of the intensity of light scattered by a water droplet of size \\(x = 10\\).*" >}}

-If the refractive index of the particle is large \\(\left( |m| \gg 1 \right)\\), for small scattering angles, the distribution of peaks can be predicted using the [Huygens–Fresnel principle](https://en.wikipedia.org/wiki/Huygens%E2%80%93Fresnel_principle), according to which, the total field in the far zone is given by the integral of spherical wavelets formed in the plane of the aperture \[[4](#references) (ch 3.1), [5](#references) (vol. I, ch.
+If the refractive index of the particle is large \\(\left( |m| \gg 1 \right)\\), for small scattering angles, the distribution of peaks can be predicted using the [Huygens–Fresnel principle](https://en.wikipedia.org/wiki/Huygens%E2%80%93Fresnel_principle), according to which, given an opaque screen with a hole, the total field in the far zone is given by the integral of spherical wavelets formed in the plane of the aperture \[[4](#references) (ch 3.1), [5](#references) (vol. I, ch.
 30), [6](#references) (ch 8.2, 14.5.2.c)\].
-Connection with the present case can be made by application of [Babinet's principle](https://en.wikipedia.org/wiki/Babinet%27s_principle), which states that, except for the overall intensity, the interference patterns of an aperture and an opaque body of the same size and shape are identical.
+Connection with the present case of a spherical obstacle can be made by application of [Babinet's principle](https://en.wikipedia.org/wiki/Babinet%27s_principle), which states that, except for the overall intensity, the interference patterns of an aperture and an opaque body (a complementary screen) of the same size and shape are identical.

 [Insert picture here]

-The Huygens–Fresnel principle indicates an apparent failure of the obstacle to block the incident light; it is then said that the wave nature of light causes light to be [diffracted](https://en.wikipedia.org/wiki/Diffraction) or, in other words, bent around the object.
+The Huygens–Fresnel principle indicates an apparent failure of the obstacle to block the incident light; it is then said that the wave nature of light causes it to be [diffracted](https://en.wikipedia.org/wiki/Diffraction) (or bent) around the object.

 For a typical [cloud droplet](https://ntrs.nasa.gov/citations/20160014659) of radius \\(a \approx 10 \text{ μm}\\) (which corresponds to \\(x \approx 104.7\\)), the intensity of forward scattering is so high that we must use a logarithmic plot in order to discern the details of the angular distribution of scattered light.